HazyResearch/ThunderKittens/README.md

 The correctness tests and benchmarks for these kernels are located alongside their source files.
 Note that the top-level `tests/` directory is irrelevant to this and only contains tests for the ThunderKittens primitives.

+We intentionally keep each kernel self-contained rather than using a shared harness or setup, to make it easy for anyone to add new kernels.
+For production environments, we recommend wrapping the kernels into your own Python package.

 ## Demos

 <div align="center" >